Nattle/WaystoneApp/README.md

 It is a small, independent project built by one developer.

+### Links
+`Discord` Check out the Waystone thread in community tools on the Archipelago server.

 #### Ethical AI disclosure:
 ```
 The app concept, code architecture, and user experience design are entirely mine.